BAYLOR PAID ART BRILES $15,100,000 AFTER THEY FIRED HIM

 During his 11 years as Voice of the Wildcats, Mitch Holthus was not only an exceptional broadcaster, but as fine a representative of Kansas State University as anyone has ever been.
 His thorough preparation for broadcasts brought a wide range of current information, and his unequaled memory of past events brought a perspective that added so much to his coverage.
 Mitch also added humor, fun and excitement in a way that made the broadcast, whether a game or coach's show, completely enjoyable.
 He told me years ago that his goal as a broadcaster is to inform, entertain and inspire.
 That he does!

-Here's a personal example of Mitch's brain power: My friend Jerry and I had a brief visit with Mitch after he did an ESPN broadcast for a Cats game in the Octagon in 2014.
+Here's a personal example of Mitch's brain power: My friend Jerry and I were visiting with Mitch after he did an ESPN broadcast for a Cats game in the Octagon in 2014.
 Jerry and I went to Midway High School, a consolidated rural high school outside tiny Denton, Kansas.
 Somehow or other, Jerry mentioned our school, which was built in 1959, being consolidated.
 Without prompting, Mitch chimed in "from Denton, Bendena, Leona and Severance."
 He grew up several counties away, was two years old when this happened, and correctly recited this obscure bit of trivia that occurred 55 years earlier.
 How, I don't know to this day.
 While broadcasting K-State games, we often heard Mitch's ability to recite the city and mascot of every high school in Kansas.

 Kelly McHugh-Stewart's Sports Extra